PeterNaydenov/dt-toolbox/README.md

 let dt = dtbox.init ( standard )
 ```

-Internal representation of data is based on `flat` model elements.
-Model `flat` has two elements: value and structure.
+Internal representation of data is based on `flat` data-type.
+Type `flat` has two elements: value and structure.
 **Value** represents primitive values and their location. **Structure** represents existing flat objects and their relations.
 Our standard object inside the library will look like: